 D.P.R.K.
-Phase 2: 64 Unknowns This phase is in progress
+Phase 2: 64 Unknowns

 D.P.R.K.
 Phase 2 includes all remaining Unknowns associated with POW camps in the north: 41 Unknowns from Camp 5 (Pyoktong) and the 23 Unknowns from Camps 1 & 3 (Changsong).
 There is historical and scientific evidence that illustrates the high level of prisoner movement between camps, particularly Camps 1 and 5.